ptribble/kar/README.md

 =========

-Kar is licensed under CDDL, just like the bulk of OpenSolaris - see the file CDDL.txt
+Kar is licensed under CDDL, just like the bulk of OpenSolaris - see the file LICENSE-CDDL.txt

 Kar incorporates JFreeChart, Copyright 2000-present by David Gilbert and Contributors.
-JFreeChart is covered by the LGPL - see the file LGPL.txt, and can be obtained from https://www.jfree.org/jfreechart/.
+JFreeChart is covered by the LGPL - see the file LICENSE-LGPL.txt, and can be obtained from https://www.jfree.org/jfreechart/.

 Kar incorporates JHeatChart by Tom Castle.
-JHeatChart is covered by the LGPL - see the file LGPL.txt, and can be obtained from http://www.javaheatmap.com/
+JHeatChart is covered by the LGPL - see the file LICENSE-LGPL.txt, and can be obtained from http://www.javaheatmap.com/